A Language That Will Take You Places

 - Gain leadership and critical thinking skills you can apply directly to your career through diverse internship and research opportunities.

-- Join our Sigma Delta Pi Spanish Language honorary, which has been awarded best chapter in the nation five years in a row.
+- Join our Sigma Delta Pi Spanish Language honorary, which has been named a national "Honor Chapter" for thirteen years in a row.

 John Ryan, Ph.D.

 Associate Professor of Spanish Linguistics

 To understand how and why Spanish works the way it does, John Ryan, Ph.D., studies many forms of the language, such as how it is used by children as they learn it, how adults learn it as a second language and its evolution throughout different periods of history.
 He also studies the structures of other languages that are closely related to Spanish like Italian, Neapolitan, Portuguese and Catalan.
 In addition to teaching courses as a Hispanic Studies faculty member, Ryan has been separately endorsed as a member of the UNC graduate faculty, as well as that of the School of Teacher Education.

 Choose a Spanish program option that best meets your professional goals and personal interests.
 You can also add endorsements in teaching Spanish, English as a Second Language and Bilingual Bicultural Education.